sook-tusk/qualadmin/README.md

 data.
 This manual guides you through implementing R code files to obtain quality measures of the target administrative data.
 The quality measures consist of two elements: distance metrics and R-indicators.
-Please consult here [add link] for more details on the distance metrics and R-indicators.
+Please consult the user manual for more details on the distance metrics and R-indicators.

 This space is strictly reserved to walk through obtaining distance